ssc-dsai/Business_Requests_Parsing/README.md

    - utils.py contains common utility functions shared by some of files

 ## Usage
-Make sure to set your environment variable OPENAI_API_KEY to your OpenAI API key so that the summary of each business request can be generated.
+**Make sure to set your environment variable OPENAI_API_KEY to your OpenAI API key so that the summary of each business request can be generated.**
+**Make sure that Qdrant is running in your local host.**

 ```
 python3 file_name_of_tool
 ```
 Passing in different command line arguments allows different functionalities
+After parsing, you can visit Qdrant to check your saved data

 ![alt text](https://github.com/ssc-dsai/Business_Requests_Parsing/blob/main/example1.png)
 **A directory of business requests should look like the image above (exact same namings)**